vovoid/forty-jekyll-theme/about.md

             VSXu (VSX Ultra) is an OpenGL-based (hardware-accelerated), modular programming environment with its main purpose to visualize music and create graphic effects in real-time.</p>

             <p>
-            Its intention is to bridge the gap between programmer and artist and enabling acreative and inspiring environment to work in for all parties involved.
+            Its intention is to bridge the gap between programmer and artist and enabling a creative and inspiring environment to work in for all parties involved.
             </p>

             <p>